rrovetto/Orbital-Space-Ontology-Project/index.md

 The scope or domain-of-interest include: the orbital and near-Earth space environment and space situational awareness(SSA).
 This includes: basic orbital concepts, satellites and other space objects, spacecraft maneuvers and operation, astrodynymic modeling, and thus [orbital debris ontology](https://arxiv.org/abs/1704.01014)(1)(Rovetto, ESI 2015) ([PPT here](https://www.researchgate.net/profile/Robert_Rovetto/publication/311707634_Orbital_Debris_Ontology/links/585609c408ae77ec3706a80f/Orbital-Debris-Ontology.pdf?origin=publication_detail), [space situational awareness (SSA)](https://arxiv.org/abs/1606.01924)(2)(Rovetto & Kelso, 2016).

 #### Status
-* Ontoogies are under development, subject to revision.
+* Ontoogies are under development, currently independently and unfunded.
+They are subject to revision.
 No claims to completeness are made.
 * Open to collaborative development - contact author to help develop the ontologies
 * Need funding or employment/studentship opportunity to work sustainably
 #### Seeking